khulnasoft/khulnasoft/doc/cli/references/validate.md

 ## Usage

 ```
-'src validate' is a tool that validates a Sourcegraph instance.
+'src validate' is a tool that validates a Khulnasoft instance.

 EXPERIMENTAL: 'validate' is an experimental command in the 'src' tool.

-Please visit https://docs.sourcegraph.com/admin/validation for documentation of the validate command.
+Please visit https://docs.khulnasoft.com/admin/validation for documentation of the validate command.

 Usage: